Hynn01/ml-smells/gh-pages/content/posts/CodeSmells/8-Dataframe-Coversion-API-Misused.md

 ---
-title: "Dataframe Coversion API Misused"
+title: "Dataframe Conversion API Misused"
 disableShare: true
 # ShowReadingTime: true
-tags: ["api-specific", "data cleaning", "consistency"]
+tags: ["api-specific", "data cleaning", "consistency", "error-prone"]
-weight: 13
+weight: 8
 summary: "Use `df.to_numpy()` in Pandas instead of `df.values()` for transform a `DataFrame` to a NumPy array."
 ---